 1. Always have an older child teach a younger child something when possible.
 That way you have two children occupied and one less Main Lesson to teach.
 I remember my second grader used to help me with all my classes when she was little.
 She was like a mini Waldorf teacher – sooo cute!
 2. […]

-Question from John and Karen: Right now all my stories for my pre/K child are done with figures and props.
+Telling Waldorf Stories in Second Grade: Question from John and Karen: Right now all my stories for my pre/K child are done with figures and props.
 When it comes to 1st grade are main lesson stories only told using chalkboard drawings or can puppetry type storytelling still be used?
-Reply from Waldorf Teacher Diane Power: To tell stories in the grades, it becomes […]
+Reply from Waldorf Teacher Diane Power: To tell […]

-Question from Angil: Do you have suggestions for “summer school” to round out the missing lessons from 3rd grade – math, and reading (very slow reader and fluctuations in interest)?
-Reply from Waldorf Teacher Diane Power: “Summer school” I always encouraged the parents to allow their child to play outdoors as much as possible, make things together, […]
+Waldorf Summer School Question from Angil: Do you have suggestions for “summer school” to round out the missing lessons from 3rd grade – math, and reading (very slow reader and fluctuations in interest)?
+Reply from Waldorf Teacher Diane Power: “Summer school” I always encouraged the parents to allow their child to play outdoors as much as possible, […]